lmondada/dphil-thesis/content/05_parallel/03_persistent-ds.md

 [^realisethis]:
     To realise this, notice that all vertices equivalent to $v_G'$ are vertices that will be merged with $v_G'$.
-Hence they will all be attached to the outgoing edge of $v_G$ at its $i$-th outgoing endvertex.
+Hence, they will all be attached to the outgoing edge of $v_G$ at its $i$-th outgoing endvertex.

 Using the approach we have just sketched, pattern matching can thus be performed on the persistent data structure $\mathcal{D}$.
-The runtime of steps 2 and 3 depend on the type of graphs and patterns that are matched on---these are however typical problems that appear in most instances of pattern matching, independently of the data structure $\mathcal{D}$ used here.
+The runtime of steps 2 and 3 depend on the type of graphs and patterns that are matched on---these are, however, typical problems that appear in most instances of pattern matching, independently of the data structure $\mathcal{D}$ used here.
 A concrete approach to pattern matching and results for the graph types of interest to quantum compilation are presented in {{% reflink "chap:matching" %}}.
 TODO: Appendix B